porrama/5g_basic_network_open5gs_ueransim/README.md

-## Simulation 5G network of Basic Network Topology and testing with Virtual UE.
+## Simulation 5G network and Testing with Virtual UE.

 ---

 ## Table of Contents
 - [Software and Hardware](#id-specification)